thomasboyt/earthling/README.md

 Not yet!
 Wait for it to hit 0.1.0, at which point I'll start actually supporting it and publishing changelogs and such.

+## Where can I see it in action?

+The template/ folder contains a stripped-down example, while the [earthling branch of Bipp](https://github.com/thomasboyt/bipp/tree/earthling) shows it in a larger application.
+Thrill at the lack of webpack boilerplate!
+Be amazed at the complete absence of a Karma configuration!
+Etc.

 ## Manual

 ### Installation